image of man pondering something

 Taxes:

 • Freelancers typically need to submit self-assessment tax returns, and pay income tax and National Insurance contributions based on their earnings.
-As well as VAT if their turnover exceeds the threshold.

 • Self-employed individuals also pay VAT based on turnover, and income tax and National Insurance via self-assessment.
 Those running a limited company also face corporate tax responsibilities.